ANXIETY / It's nice to be supported. It's exquisite when you're freefalling, 2022

 During the residency the artists created masks and props with found objects, based on the locality of the village and a track based on sound recordings from the village.
 To do so we observed and interacted with the local community, strolled through the village to observe daily life and collect materials from the surrounding environment and the locals.
 This process gave us the opportunity to introduce the project to the local community and encourage them to join us in a performance of ‘cathartic communal dancing’.
 During the interactive performance the masks and props served as tools for breaking the barrier of the ‘ego’ or ‘identity’ in an attempt to smoothly ease the participants into the performative process.

-‘We should accept with good grace that the whole point of redemptive, consoling, cathartic communal dancing is a chance to look like total, thoroughgoing idiots, the bigger the better, in the company of hundreds of other equally and generously publically idiotic fellow humans.’
+‘We should accept with good grace that the whole point of redemptive, consoling, cathartic communal dancing is a chance to look like total, thorough going idiots, the bigger the better, in the company of hundreds of other equally and generously publically idiotic fellow humans.’

 During the residency the artists created masks and props with found objects, based on the locality of the village and a track based on sound recordings from the village.
 To do so we observed and interacted with the local community, strolled through the village to observe daily life and collect materials from the surrounding environment and the locals.
 This process gave us the opportunity to introduce the project to the local community and encourage them to join us in a performance of ‘cathartic communal dancing’.
 During the interactive performance the masks and props served as tools for breaking the barrier of the ‘ego’ or ‘identity’ in an attempt to smoothly ease the participants into the performative process.

-‘We should accept with good grace that the whole point of redemptive, consoling, cathartic communal dancing is a chance to look like total, thoroughgoing idiots, the bigger the better, in the company of hundreds of other equally and generously publically idiotic fellow humans.’
+‘We should accept with good grace that the whole point of redemptive, consoling, cathartic communal dancing is a chance to look like total, thorough going idiots, the bigger the better, in the company of hundreds of other equally and generously publically idiotic fellow humans.’

 Reporting Live From The Fortress Of Solitude, 2020

-Medium: Photography, Poetry (in the Greek Cypriot dialect), Audio
+Photography, Poetry (Greek-Cypriot dialect), Audio

 In states of lockdown and social distancing, we are forced to adapt to new realities that challenge familiar modalities of cultural activity and consumption.
 In view of the unprecedented effects of the Covid19 pandemic on the cultural sector, the Cultural Section of the Cyprus High Commission in the UK invited seven Cypriot artists, based in Cyprus or the UK, to participate in a responsive online group exhibition, entitled ‘Together / Apart : Going New Places’.
+The exhibition explored notions of togetherness, distance, alienation, and re-imaginings of the divide between private and public space; what does it mean to communicate, to be affectionate, to be together in times of ‘social distancing’?
+What happens when the boundaries between private and public, isolation and exposure, alienation and connection are blurred in physical and affective terms?
+Hun Adamoglu, Michalis Charalambous, Demetra Kallitsi, Panayiotis Mina, Alexandros Pissourios, Mala Siamptani and Natalie Yiaxi engaged with the given challenge in creative ways and through a variety of media.

 During the period of the lockdown in Cyprus due to the Coronavirus pandemic, Demetra Kallitsi spent her afternoons observing nature, taking photos of the changing surrounding environment, and reading or scribbling poetry, inspired by Western Haikus.
 The work draws upon the concept of the modern lifestyle in the developed world that heavily relies on technological advancements, which have had us believing that having everything within the reach of our hands could make us invulnerable and in control; so mobile, and worldly and free.
 The pandemic helps us realise how fragile and flawed our existence is, and that most things in life are beyond our control and our understanding.
 Funnily, despite everything, spring cannot be cancelled; nature is in bloom.